ChandraLKaikala/retail-ai-free-edition/RetailAI_EndToEnd_Lakehouse/README.md

 ## Getting Started

 1. Import or clone the project into a Databricks workspace.
-2. Open `00_START_HERE_FREE_EDITION.py`.
-3. Run `00_setup.py` and select the target catalog when prompted.
+2. Run `00_setup.py` and select the target catalog when prompted.
-4. Execute the core notebooks in the recommended order above.
+3. Execute the core notebooks in the recommended order above.
-5. Run `07_runtime_validation.py` to verify the end-to-end implementation.
+4. Run `07_runtime_validation.py` to verify the end-to-end implementation.
-6. Open `RESULTS_DASHBOARD.py` to review project results.
+5. Open `RESULTS_DASHBOARD.py` to review project results.
-7. Open `AGENT_CHAT.py` to explore the agent interactively.
+6. Open `AGENT_CHAT.py` to explore the agent interactively.

 The notebooks use a catalog widget and default to the current catalog when available.